-To be eligible for the Conditional Admission, students must enrol and study in Exam Preparation courses for TOEFL/IELTS: 4skill- based teaching hours per week during the first semester.
-Students who qualify for conditional admission will have to sign a note of undertaking of conditional admission that specifies the conditions that she must meet the minimum English Language Proficiency by the end of first semester.
-Incase of not achieving the required score she will be turned out of the College.
+Students who qualify for conditional admission will have to sign a note of undertaking of conditional admission that specifies the conditions that she must meet the minimum English Language Proficiency within a month from the date of joining.
+In case of not achieving the required score she will be turned out of the College.

-Note: Conditional admission means that students are limited to enrolling in 15 credit hours for the first semester and cannot enter second semester without the required minimum score of TOEFL/IELTS/CAE.
+Note: Conditional admission means that students are limited to enrolling in 15 credit hours for the first semester and cannot continue without the required minimum score as set by the Ministry of Higher Education and Scientific Research, UAE.